|

 this time Neil entered a team from his various

-schools into an Amateur level event in Leigh.
+schools into an Amateur level event in Leigh,

-lead onto some of his students then competing
+This lead onto some of his students then competing

 more regular and eventually progressing onto Professional